vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 ### IV.
 DOCUMENTS REQUIRED

 There are [country specific entry requirements](https://www.aphis.usda.gov/aphis/pet-travel/by-country/pettravel-india) for exporting pets from the USA.
-Documents should be presented to the quarantine officer in customs after landing.
-I hired the services of an [Indian pet relocator](http://globalcargo.co.in/contact.html) to get the necessary paperwork from Animal Quarantine and Certification Services(AQCS) in India.
+Documents should be presented to the airlines staffduring check-in and the quarantine officer in customs after landing.

-In addition to my passport/visa documents and the airline ticket, we needed:

 i.
-USDA Health Certificate
+USDA endorsed Health Certificate

-I reached out to my USDA accredited vet's office and they were ready to help.
-I made an appointment during which the vet confirmed my dog was fit to travel and verified he was microchipped.
-He then completed the [Health Certificate form for India](https://www.aphis.usda.gov/pet-travel/health-certificates/non-eu/india-dogs.pdf) and submitted it digitally for USDA endorsement.
-It took ~4 days to receive the endorsed certicate online (my vet made sure to follow up with USDA over the phone).
+I reached out to my USDA accredited vet's office and they were ready to help get this one.
+I made an appointment with the vet, and he confirmed my dog was fit to travel.
+He completed the [Health Certificate form for India](https://www.aphis.usda.gov/pet-travel/health-certificates/non-eu/india-dogs.pdf) and submitted it digitally to the USDA for endorsement.
+It took ~4 days to receive the endorsed certicate online (my vet followed up with the USDA office over the phone).
 The certificate was valid for 30 days.
 I did hear that some USDA offices provide only a 10 day validity.

 ii.
 Vaccination Record

-This is a certificate from the vet confirming my dog been given all required vaccines, i.e. [Rabies](https://www.cdc.gov/rabies/pdf/nasphv_form51_1.pdf) and DAPP (Distemper, Adenovirus, Parainfluenza, Parvo) along with the dates they were administered.
+This is a certificate from the vet confirming my dog had been given all required vaccines, i.e. [Rabies](https://www.cdc.gov/rabies/pdf/nasphv_form51_1.pdf) and DAPP (Distemper, Adenovirus, Parainfluenza, Parvo) along with the dates they were administered.

 iii.
 No Objection certificate

-The pet relocator needed the following documents from me at least 7 days before the flying date:
+I hired an [Indian pet relocator](http://globalcargo.co.in/contact.html) to help get this certificate from the Animal Quarantine and Certification Services(AQCS) in India.
+They needed the following documents at least 7 days before the flight:
-USDA Health certificate,
+1. USDA Health certificate
-vaccination record,
+2. Vaccination record
+3. My passport and visa documents
+4. Ticket to India
- my passport and visa documents, ticket to India, a letter from my employer confirming the reason for my move, a photo of my dog, my Indian address to the pet relocator.
+5. A letter from my employer confirming the reason for my move
+6. A photo of my dog
+7. My address in India

 They also asked me to confirm that:
 1. I had been in the USA for atleast the last 2 years and any short visits to India were not more than a total of 180 days.
 2. I won't return to the USA with my dog for at least 3-4 months

 They verified all the documents and submitted them to the AQCS office, who then quickly provided the No Objection Certificate.
-I emailed copies to the airline offices at the origin and destination airports.
+I emailed copies to the airline offices at the origin and destination airports before the flight.

-*Acclimation certificate:*
+Acclimation certificate:

-*Our layover was at Frankfurt, which is cold in January.
-So I requested my vet to provide an [acclimation certificate](https://www.avma.org/resources-tools/avma-policies/acclimation-certificatesstatements)that I could submit to the airlines.*
+Our layover was at Frankfurt, which is cold in January.
+So I requested my vet to provide an [acclimation certificate](https://www.avma.org/resources-tools/avma-policies/acclimation-certificatesstatements).

-Due to time sensitive nature of the process, there were a couple of tense moments while obtaining documents.
+Due to time sensitive nature of the process, there were a couple of tense moments while getting the documents ready.
 Hiring a pet relocator was definitely worth it.

 ### V. DAY OF FLIGHT